-And that’s going to piss some people off, every time.
+And that’s going to piss some people off every time.

-With change, however, come the familiar historical challenges and threats from the intractable forces that have most benefited from, or at least been most comfortable with, the previous order.
+With change, however, come the familiar historical challenges and threats from intractable forces that have most benefited from the previous order.
 We see this in the hate marches, insurrections, and violence of recent years.
-The better angels of America’s past and present can be our guide through these struggles.
-The ideals of natural rights, equal opportunity, civic duty, a social compact to protect even the views of those with whom we disagree - all the things codified in our Constitution and Bill of Rights by those great and deeply flawed men - remain the last, best hope for humanity.
+The better angels of America’s past and present must be our guide through these struggles.
+The ideals of natural rights, equal opportunity, civic duty, and a social compact to protect even the views of those with whom we disagree - all the things codified in our Constitution and Bill of Rights by those great and deeply flawed men - remain the last, best hope for humanity.

-For this, we will need more than our founder’s intellectual greatness, though.
-We will need to learn to love one another - not in a Pollyanna chorus of kumbayas, but in the kind of transcendent, patient, unyielding love that can move mountains, especially majestic purple ones.
-Love is the irresistible force demanding that there can never be an us and them as Americans.
+For this, we will need more than our founder’s intellectual greatness.
+We will need to learn to love one another - not in a Pollyanna chorus of "kumbaya," that squishy sentiment that Martin Luther King called “emotional bosh.”
+But in the kind of transcendent, patient, humbly foot-washing, unyielding love that can move mountains, especially majestic purple ones.
+Love is the irresistible force demanding that there must never be an us and them - as humans or as Americans.
 No matter the hue of our faces or the cut of our clothes, there can be only us.
-What should make us truly exceptional is not that we believe ourselves better than others, but that we never look at another human being and say, “Everyone is welcome at our table...except you.”
-As Dr. King, a man who knew something about both love and hate told us, “Returning hate for hate multiplies hate, adding deeper darkness to a night already devoid of stars.
+We often hear and wield the term "American exceptionalism."
+But what should make us truly exceptional is not that we believe ourselves better than others, but that we never look at another human being and say, “Everyone is welcome at our table...except you.”
+As Dr. King, a man who knew something about both love and hate, told us, “Returning hate for hate multiplies hate, adding deeper darkness to a night already devoid of stars.
 Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate, only love can do that.”

 Some of our people are frightened by the changes America is undergoing; they feel displaced within the land of their birth and legacy.
-We need to offer our fellow citizens who feel this way our understanding and compassion, not our scorn.
-And to those who come here hoping for the freedom and promise we so often take for granted, we must live up to the responsibility of having proclaimed for over two centuries, E Pluribus Unum - Out of Many, One.
-Such a promise is uniquely American and demands that we love and include fellow citizens feeling threatened by the changes and challenges we face, just as we seek to welcome and bond with those who yearn to breathe free in this place we’ve built together.
+While defending the principles and plurality of our country, we must also offer our fellow citizens who feel this way our understanding and compassion, not our scorn.
+And to those who come here willing to work, create, and belong, hoping for the freedom and promise that we who were gifted it too often take for granted, we must live up to the responsibility of having proclaimed for over two centuries, "E Pluribus Unum," or, "Out of Many, One."
+Such a promise is uniquely American and demands that we love and include fellow citizens who feel threatened by the changes and challenges we face, just as we seek to welcome and bond with those who yearn to breathe free in this place we’ve struggled to build together.

 Because once we learn to do that, there can be no more them, only us.
 Americans.